OliverWMurphy/UCL_Moodle_4_scraper/README.md

   - password         password used to login to moodle
 ```
 # Licence
 Under MIT licence.
-Copies of this code can be freely modified, distributed, had on toast, etc. without restriction.
+Copies of this code can be freely modified, distributed, eaten for breakfast, etc. without restriction.

 # ToDo
+- DOCUMENTATION!
 - General code cleaning/optimisation.
 - Add method to download mp4 files
 - Add method to download non-directly embedded files